 Contact us today to tell us about what you’re dealing with.
 828-707-6084

 Request a Call Back

-If you or someone you love is battling a severe chemical dependency, mental health, or eating disorders, please feel free to contact one of our trained cognitive behavioral therapy admissions specialist today.
+If you or someone you love is battling substance use, mental health, or eating disorders, please feel free to contact one of our trained admission specialists today.
 All calls are free and completely confidential.
-While we know that suffering from a severe and life-threatening substance dependency can, at times, seem insurmountable, we sincerely believe that every woman is capable and deserving of the opportunity to recover.
+While we know that suffering from a severe and life-threatening substance use disorder or a mental health issue can, at times, seem insurmountable, we sincerely believe that every woman is capable and deserving of the opportunity to recover.
 Reaching out is the first step – give us a call today and we will gladly walk you through the process of beginning your beautiful, fulfilling journey of recovery.

 Note: Your details are kept strictly confidential.